 Choice of Software: The software choice for SOC is limited when compared with android media boxes.
 That being said, there are enough options on the software to choose from for the needs of every SOC display.

-Price: SOC wins in terms of price if we compare an SOC with a commercial-grade media box and a commercial display.
+Price: SOC wins in terms of price if we compare an SOC with a combo of a commercial-grade media box plus a commercial display.
 However, if a consumer media box is selected, media box combination is cost-effective.

 Warranty: All major SOC displays come with a 3-year full cover warranty.
 Most media boxes come with just 1-year warranty.